Swansky/RadioRythm/readme.md

 # RadioRythm
 ![Docker Pulls](https://img.shields.io/docker/pulls/swansky/radiorythm)

-A self host music bot!
+A self host discord music bot!

 ## How to use